oxidecomputer/humility/README.md

 Flashes the target with the image that is contained within the specified archive (or dump).
-This merely executes the underlying flashing mechanism (either PyOCD or OpenOCD, depending on the target); if the requisite software is not installed (or isn't in the path), this will fail.
+This merely executes the underlying flashing mechanism (either pyOCD or OpenOCD, depending on the target); if the requisite software is not installed (or isn't in the path), this will fail.
 Temporary files are created as part of this process; if they are to be retained, the `-R` (`--retain-temporaries`) flag should be set.